BrowserStackCE/browserstack-examples-robot/README.md

   where,  the argument 'test-name' can be any RobotFramework scenario name configured in this repository.

-  E.g. "Login as username", "Login as Locked User", "Offers for mumbai geo-location" or any of the other test scenario names, as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.
+  E.g. "Check Login with locked_user", "E2E Test", "Apply 'Lowest to Highest' Order By Filter" or any of the other test scenario names, as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.

 - Output